Wesswanson/Basic_Onshape_CAD/README.md

 ### Description

 Now, you have to build a wheel.
 In the same part studio as the tire, create a sketch and revolve it to make the wheel.
-You will need to add spokes by sketching another shape on the face of the wheel, extruding it to remove part of the wheel, and creating a patern to have five more sections cut out. after you add fillets, you will be done with the wheel
+You will need to add spokes by sketching another shape on the face of the wheel, extruding it to remove part of the wheel, and creating a patern to have five more sections cut out.
+After you add fillets, you will be done with the wheel.

 ### Evidence